-The Fund is predominantly invested in (short- and medium-term) transferable debt securities, money market instruments, fixed or floating rate bonds (covered and uncovered) and/or inflation-linked bonds in Eurozone countries.
-The Fund may invest in corporate or government issuers.
+The fund can be 110% invested in (short- and medium-term) transferable debt securities, money market instruments, fixed or floating-rate bonds (covered and uncovered) and/or Eurozone or international inflation-linked bonds.
+Investment in emerging markets may not exceed 40% of net assets.
+The fund may invest in debt securities and money market instruments from corporate or public issuers.